-The students will collaborate in small groups to produce a short piece of theatre that addresses a specific social issue, experiments with specific artistic forms, and/or addresses a particular theory of performance or production.
+Students will collaborate in small groups to produce a short piece of theatre that addresses a specific social issue, experiments with specific artistic forms, and/or addresses a particular theory of performance or production.
 The students’ approach will be experimental and the production work treated as research.
-This course will deepen student understanding of the dialectical connections between research, analysis and creation that are central to the practice of devised theatre and the Theatre and Film Studies program.
+This course will deepen student understanding of the dialectical connections between research, analysis, and creation that are central to the practice of devised theatre and the Theatre and Film Studies program.
 Students will learn to engage with important social issues and master techniques needed to communicate their ideas to a local audience.
 The work will strengthen their understanding of the production processes and the social significance of the decision-making involved.
 Students will learn to work collaboratively towards a common goal, defining shared ideas and production protocols.
-Within their groups, students have the opportunity to specialise in specific roles in order to develop their expertise in one or more aspects of theatrical production.
+Within their groups, students have the opportunity to specialize in specific roles in order to develop their expertise in one or more aspects of theatrical production.

 Textbooks, Materials & Fees:

 Students will find research materials relevant to their groups’ work, with the assistance of the instructors.

 It is highly recommended that students see professional productions as often as possible in the course of the year in order to contextual their own work.

 Research Poster (Individual Assignment) Sept.
 15: 5%